InventorPWB/Manhunts-Reinvented/README.md

 - `/manhunt start classic` starts the manhunt in classic mode.
 - `/manhunt start impostor` starts the manhunt and randomly assigns a secret hunter.
 A number can be added to specify a number of hunters.

+`/manhunt alert` sends an alert with coordinates and current dimension.

+`/manhunt lost` sends a request for coordinates to other players.

 `/manhunt stop` stops the current manhunt.

 `/manhunt reset-timer` resets all timers (useful after a server crash).